 Quiz and Final Exam – Please see your class syllabus for this information.
 All quizzes and final test must be completed during the 45 hours prior to clinical.
 There are no make up exams allowed.
 Being absent on the day of a quiz will result in a loss of points for that quiz or exam.
 Any deviation from this must be approved by the Iowa Western Community College Nurse Assistant Program Coordinator.
-There are three unit exams and a final exam.
+There is 1 unit exam and a final exam.
 Student must have an 80% in classroom to attend clinical.

 Disability Services – Requesting a Reader or Other Special Accommodations

 If a reader is needed, this must be requested at the time of registration.
 Appropriate supporting paperwork (IEP) must be included with the registration.
 For disability services, please call 712.325.3284 or email [email protected].